pactflow/docs.pactflow.io/docs/getting-started.md

 Open your Pactflow account in a browser and log in with your username and password.
 Click on the settings icon (the cog wheel icon at the top right of the screen).

-You will see two tokens listed - a read only token, and a read/write token.
+You will see the API Tokens page with two tokens listed - a read only token, and a read/write token.

 ![API Token Screen](assets/ui/api-tokens.png)

-Pacts and verification results are generally only published from a CI machine, so use the read/write token for CI, and the read only token on a local development machine.
+Pacts and verification results are generally only published from a CI machine, so use the read only token on a local development machine, and keep the read/write token for CI.

 While each of the following examples shows the use of a hardcoded token, note that you would normally be accessing the token via an environment variable or build parameter that is stored and provided in a secure manner (eg. a Jenkins build secret or a Travis encrypted environment variable).